-The Certification Policy and the Certification Practice Statement were defined by Certum, which is the supplier of certification services rendered on the basis of the CP and the CPS.
-The procedure of defining and updating of the Certification Policy and the Certification Practice Statement is in accordance with the rules stated in chapter 9.12.
+The Certification Policy and the Certification Practice Statement were defined by Certum, which is the supplier of certification services rendered based on the CP and the CPS.
+The procedure of defining and updating the Certification Policy and the Certification Practice Statement is in accordance with the rules stated in chapter 9.12.

-The Certification Practice Statement describes a set of certification policies4 applied by Certum to issuance of certificates to authorities and to end-users.
-These policies represent different levels of credibility5 corresponding to public key certificates.
+The Certification Practice Statement describes a set of certification policies applied by Certum to issuance of certificates to authorities and to end-users.
+These policies represent different levels of credibility corresponding to public key certificates.
 The applicability ranges of certificates issued in compliance with the policies might be the same.
 However, responsibility (also legal) of a certification authority and certificate users is different.